-Julie's New Role with Jesus Film Project
+Our New Role With Jesus Film Project

-What led to my change in roles:
+What led to our change in roles:

-Now that our C1M team is thriving, I began feeling the pull to circle back around with Jesus Film to help promote the JFP App for use in ministry.
-I had already been doing so in my personal life and began missing being a part of the outreaches.
-I contacted JFP's Human Resources.
-After a few conversations, they also realized serving with them was a definite calling.
-At that time, working with with them was not a possibility because a move to HQ in Orlando was required for most JFP full-time staff.
-However, due to the world going virtual in this past year, the door was opened for me to join JFP in a virtual capacity!
+We began feeling the pull to join JesusFilm to help promote the JFP App for use in ministry worldwide.
+We had already been doing so in our personal lives and felt a nudge to be a part of the ongoing outreaches.
+Typically working with with JesusFilm meant moving to the HQ in Orlando, a requirement for most JFP full-time staff.
+However, due to the world going virtual in this past year, the door was opened for us to join JFP in a virtual capacity!

-Presently there are 43 short films on the JFP app.
+In addition to the 1,900 languages of the JesusFilm (directly from the book of Luke), we house 43 short films on the JFP app.
 We need new stories via short film to impact various stages of life and cultures.
-The team I am joining, Film Curation and Acquisition, is tasked with curating 100 films in 2021!
+The team we are joining, Film Curation and Acquisition, is tasked with curating 100 films in 2021!
 This is quite an ambitious goal.
-As soon as travel opens up, I will be able to meet with missionaries around the nation who may have a need for specific films we do not currently have (curation).
-In turn, I can share with the JFP production teams on these needs or possibly find films already created that the filmmaker will allow us to use (acquisition).
-We have many short films on the app that are done by other filmmakers.
-Those films are not necessarily done by a Christian filmmaker, but tell a story that can lead to a gospel presentation.
+As soon as travel opens up, we will meet with other missions organizations around the world who may have a need for specific films genres we do not currently have (curation).
+In turn, we will share with the JFP production teams or possibly find films already created that a filmmaker will allow us to use (acquisition).
+Quite a few short films on the app are made by other filmmakers.
+Those films are not necessarily Christian, but tell a story that can lead to a gospel presentation.